hanax/seewhatyouvemissedwhenyouarecoding/README.md

 Made by [Thomas Yang](http://thomas-yang.me) and [Hannah Xue](http://hanax.co)

 ## What this is about
 See what's going on in the world while you are coding and making commits to GitHub.
-We tried to make some crazy coders reflect more on how much beauty they have missed through mindblowing visuals (beautiful photos, floating descriptions, etc).
+We tried to make some crazy coders reflect more on how much beauty they have missed when coding, through beautiful visuals (fullscreen photos, floating descriptions, animations, etc).
 * Login with your GitHub account.
 * Visualize your GitHub daily commits by month.
 * Browse Flickr photos, taken exactly at when and where you made each commit.
-  * The number of the photos correlated with commit number.
+  * The number of the stacked photos correlated with daily commit number.
 * Hovering on pictures for previewing, and clicking for details.

 ## Requirements details